The

 As he reminisces about the life lessons he learned in Waterbury, it’s hard not to see Monteiro as a bit of an old soul (especially when he mentions his love for Moxie, the soft drink created in the late 1800’s that’s known mostly for its bitter aftertaste).

 “I kind of joke about it: Am I a sentimental guy?
 Yeah, in a lot of things, but not in business.
-I'm not going to put our [business] entity at risk,” Frank says about the Drew Marine move to Waterbury.
-“It was all upside with us going here.”
+I wasn't going to put the [business] entity at risk,” Frank says about the Drew Marine move to Waterbury.
+“It was all upside with the company going here.”

 This is the perfect spot to bring your company, because you have the base of skilled workers that have been here.
 But on top of that, there's a lot of investment that's been made here in Waterbury, by private individuals that are putting their money where their mouth is.